bduo/knowyourgov/README.md

 ## Features
 - Find out your representatives information at the state and federal levels
-- Register for an account to save your representatives information for reference
+- Register for an account to save your representatives information for future reference

 ## APIs Used
 - Google Civic Info API